brettmillerb/Pester-Wiki/Invoke-Pester.md

 Causes Pester to produce a report of code coverage metrics while the tests are executing.
 For more details, refer to the [[Code Coverage]] section of this wiki.

 ###Script
 A hashtable used to pass parameters into your tests among other options.
+For example, to pass a $ComputerName parameter using named parameters into your scripts you could do: Invoke-Pester -Script @{'Parameters' = @{'ComputerName' = $ComputerName }}.

 ###Strict
 Reduces the possible outcome of a test to Passed or Failed only.
 Any Pending or Skipped test will translate to Failed (see [[It]]).
 This is useful for running tests as a part of continuos integration, where you need to make sure that all tests passed, and no tests were skipped or pending.